raspberrypi/documentation/setup/README.md

-# Setup / Quickstart
+# Setup

-A quickstart guide to setting up your Raspberry Pi
+A guide to setting up your Raspberry Pi

 ## What you will need